 - Content Analysis: Each of the twelve indicators of the CAST framework are broken down into sub-indicators, and for each of these, hundreds of Boolean search phrases are applied to global media data to determine the level of saliency of issues for each of those sub-indicators in each country.
 The raw data, provided by a commercial content aggregator, includes media articles, research reports, and other qualitative data points collected from over 10,000 different English-language sources around the world.
 Every year, the number of articles and reports analyzed is between 45-50 million.
 Based on the assessed saliency for each of the sub-indicators, provisional scores are apportioned for each country.

 - Quantitative Data: Pre-existing quantitative data sets, generally from international and multilateral statistical agencies (such as the United Nations, World Bank, World Health Organization) are identified for their ability to statistically represent key aspects of the indicators.
 The raw data sets are normalized and scaled for comparative analysis.
-The trends identified in the quantitative analysis for each country are then compared with the provisional scores from the Content Analysis phase.
-Depending on the degree to which the Content Analysis and the Quantitative Data agree, the provisional scores are confirmed, or where they disagree, are reconciled based on a set of rules that dictate allowable movements in score in the event of disagreement between the two data streams.
+The trends identified in the quantitative analysis for each country are then integrated with the results from the Content Analysis phase.

 - Qualitative Review: Separately, a team of social science researchers independently reviews each of the 178 countries, providing assessments based on key events from that year, compared to the previous one.
 Recognizing that every data set and approach has different strengths and weaknesses, this step helps to ensure that dynamic year-on-year trends across different indicators are picked up – which may not be evident in lagging quantitative data sets that measure longer term structural factors.
 It also helps to mitigate any potential false positives or negative that may emerge from noisy content analysis data.